Getting Started as a New Student

 When you begin your studies at U of T, you’ll become a vital part of a dynamic academic community.
 Whether you study on the St. George, Scarborough, or Mississauga campus, you’ll find an abundance of academic conferences, student groups, sports, theatre, and music to help you build a supportive network of friends, colleagues, and mentors.

-The offer of admission from the School of Graduate Studies is your official acceptance letter.
+The letter of acceptance from the School of Graduate Studies is your official acceptance letter.
 It outlines important information about your program, such as your start date, graduate unit, program, and degree.
 Very often there are conditions on the offer, which must be satisfied before registration is permitted.
 Below are details on how to clear some of the most common conditions.
-If a condition in your offer letter is not included in the examples below, and you’re unsure how to clear it, please contact your graduate unit.
+If a condition in your letter of acceptance is not included in the examples below, and you’re unsure how to clear it, please contact your graduate unit.
 The term “graduate unit” is used to refer to the department, faculty, school, or institute offering your graduate program.